Questfall/docs/quest-mining/completion/rpg-attributes/inventory.md

 icon: box
 ---

-# Items
+# Inventory

-Items is the attribute for players who want better control over inventory weight, equipment costs, and higher-level clothing.
+Inventory is the attribute for players who want better control over inventory weight, equipment costs, and higher-level clothing.

 It affects five traits: